DiedB/Homey-SolarPanels/README.md

 * Ginlong/Solis

 #### Release notes
+* 1.3.1 - Added support for Fronius inverters, changed units for correct represenation on 0.9.3
 * 1.3.0 - Added support for Omnik, Trannergy, Ginlong, SolarMAN and GoodWe inverters.
 Switched to http.min and resolved crashes on connection problems
 * 1.2.0 - Added support for SolarEdge inverters and fixed bugs
 * 1.1.0 - Added experimental support for Enphase inverters